PerfectlySoft/Perfect/PerfectLib/README.md

 The client-side module aims to be light weight, providing support for the following:

-* JSON encoding and decoding
-* JSON based object marshalling to and from the server-side
 * Raw byte stream management
 * Simplified UTF-8/16 encoding and decoding
 * Unicode related utilities for character testing
 * UUID creation and conversion to and from String
 * cURL support
 * Simplified SQLite access
+* JSON encoding and decoding
+* JSON based object marshalling to and from the server-side

 The server-side module provides a complete set of tools for server development.
 It is designed to operate on both Linux and OS X using a unified set of APIs.
 PerfectLib includes support for:

-* JSON encoding and decoding
-* JSON based object marshalling to and from the client-side
 * Raw byte stream management
 * Simplified UTF-8/16 encoding and decoding
 * UUID creation and conversion to and from String